 Each student is required to complete a minimum of 20 hours of fieldwork.
 Using your fieldwork time can also provide your evidence for your Reading/Writing Analysis.
-If you cannot use your fieldwork site to complete your Reading/Writing Analysis then you will need to arrange other opportunities to complete your Reading/Writing Analysis.
+If you cannot use your fieldwork site to complete your Reading/Writing Analysis then you will need to arrange other opportunities to complete it.
 GMU Policies and Resources for Students Policies